First, a little background for the later generations, such as myself,

 white TV, not far from the small coal-burning furnace.
 This was in the house that I grew up

 to know as Uncle Homer's.
 My great-uncle Homer was Theodore's only son and they built

 the house together, by a creek between buttes just South of Glen Ullin.
 It was a low

 house, built partly into the hill to take advantage of the natural insulation of the earth.

 to Uncle Homer tell stories as he puffed on his pipe, in the same room as my mom would

-listen to her grandpa Theodore.
-When he
+listen to her grandpa Theodore (T.C.) tell stories.
+When Theodore

 started telling stories, young and old would gather around to hear of the pioneer days.